Extradition in the United Arab Emirates

 Why Choose Us?

-We possess deep expertise in extradition cases, Interpol notices, and other areas of criminal law.
-Our lawyers are not only familiar with UAE legislation but also have extensive experience in interacting with foreign courts, law enforcement agencies, and international organizations.
+We possess deep expertise in extradition cases and Interpol notices.
+Our lawyers are not only familiar with UAE legislation but also have extensive experience in interacting with foreign courts and law enforcement agencies.
+We are proud that our firm is considered one of the leading extradition law firms, employing lawyers and consultants who have recognised authority both in the UAE courts and beyond.

-We understand the full importance of the issues our clients come to us with: these may concern the threat of arrest, potential criminal prosecution, asset confiscation, or loss of business reputation.
+We understand the full importance of the issues our clients come to us with.
 Therefore, in our work, we place emphasis on strict confidentiality and continuous support.
-You can rely on prompt communication with lawyers and consultants ready to answer any questions.
+You can rely on prompt communication with an extradition lawyer Dubai ready to answer any questions.
+By contacting us, you can count on comprehensive legal consulting without resorting to the services of multiple firms simultaneously.

 Looking for Extradition Lawyers?

-The lawyers at our firm specialize in international law and extradition procedures.
+Securing a denial of extradition is a complex task.
+Therefore, it is recommended to entrust such matters only to an experienced extradition attorney in the UAE.
+The lawyers at our extradition law firm specialize in international law and extradition procedures.
 We practice within the jurisdiction of the UAE and many other countries, and we can help you defend against unlawful extradition.
+An experienced extradition lawyer can help contest extradition requests based on legal grounds such as political motivation or human rights violations.

 Can I appeal an extradition order in the UAE?